JADcooler/bitcoin/ecc/methodology.md

 // if some input doesn't exist, we reject block

 ### BUGS
-# MAIN.py shows balance where MAIN_F does not. -- in progress
+# MAIN.py shows balance where MAIN_F does not. -- done
 	#UTXO.tmp has different block ID but same coinbase????

+## TO IMPLEMENT auto reset, after mining UTXO.tmp should be equal to UTXOs.txt done